Yaribz/SLDB/docker/README.md

 - To start a component: `docker-compose up -d <component>`
 - To stop a component: `docker-compose stop <component>`

-Wait for the command to finish to ensure integrity of the database, when stopping.
+Wait for the command to finish to ensure integrity of the database.

 In case hot-reloading is necessary, it's possible to edit the config files at `etc` in the host machine and send `SIGUSR2` to the concerned component.
+Alternatively, send `!reloadConf` to the SLDB bot user if your user has been configured to have access to it.

 This is only encouraged for testing, quick fixes or uptime and won't be persisted if the service is restarted.
 Use the `.env` or `docker-compose.yml` file to persist configuration changes (requires restart).